Skip to content

 • Establishes a relationship with the Client/Participant to understand the Participants goals, interests, and support needs

-• Before matching takes into consideration Hearth Participants
+• Matching takes into consideration that Participants

 • Vary enormously by personality, goals, interests, age, and disability.